GovTechSG/techpass-user-docs/docs/onboard-to-seed.md

 <kbd>![log in](assets/images/onboarding/po-non-se/log-in-with-techpass.png ':size=90%')</kbd>

-2. Choose your TechPass account.
+2. Sign in to your TechPass account.

+?> Note If you are not logged into your WOG account, you will be prompted to log in to that before signing in to your TechPass account.

 <kbd>![choose-account](assets/images/onboarding/po-non-se/choose-account.png)</kbd>

-?> If you are a public officer and not logged into your WOG account, you will be prompted to log in to it first before proceeding to TechPass account.

-3. You will be prompted to approve your TechPass login.
-Approve it on your Authenticator app.
+3. Approve your TechPass login from your Authenticator app.

 <kbd>![approve-signin](assets/images/onboarding/po-non-se/approve-sign-in.png)</kbd>